 \subsection{Effect of a moir\'e superlattice potential}

 Experimental indications of strong interactions in intrinsic rhombohedral graphene have previously been restricted to the very low density ($|n_{\rm e}|<10^{11} \rm{cm^{-2}}$) regime\cite{shi_electronic_2020,lee_gate_2019}.
 Recently, however, manifestations of strong interaction have emerged in rhombohedral trilayers aligned to hexagonal boron nitride at densities comparable to the phase transitions reported here\cite{chen_evidence_2019,chen_signatures_2019,chen_tunable_2020}.
 In these devices, insulating states have been observed at filling $\nu=-1$ and $-2$ of the superlattice unit cell, including an incipient Chern insulator at $\nu=-1$.
 These experimental findings were interpreted as resulting from polarizing an emergent flat band into one or more valley and spin flavors.
-It is interesting to reexamine this picture in light of our finding that rhombohedral graphite spontaneously breaks spin and valley symmetry in the absence of a moire potential, which amounts to quantifying the difference between moire superlattice and non-moire superlattice trilayer devices.
+It is interesting to reexamine this picture in light of our finding that rhombohedral graphite spontaneously breaks spin and valley symmetry in the absence of a moir\'e potential, which amounts to quantifying the difference between moir\'e superlattice and non-moir\'e superlattice trilayer devices.